Cammitch21/osint-toolkit/README.md

 # OSINT TOOLKIT

-Welcome to my OSINT Toolkit that can usilise information you know to enrich your data and discover additional information.
+Welcome to my OSINT Toolkit, a collection of Python tools for ethical open-source intelligence gathering.

 # Disclaimer